ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ;
 ```

-This table provides three different estimates of new student generation:
-a regression-based estimate (`N_reg`), an average-based estimate (`N_avg`), and a maximum-based estimate (`N_max`).
+This table provides three different estimates of new student generation: a regression-based estimate (`N_reg`), an average-based estimate (`N_avg`), and a maximum-based estimate (`N_max`).

-The regression-based estimate uses simple linear regression to project the number of new students based on historical trends,
-while the average-based and maximum-based estimates provide alternative projections based on historical averages and maximums, respectively.
+The regression-based estimate uses simple linear regression to project the number of new students based on historical trends, while the average-based and maximum-based estimates provide alternative projections based on historical averages and maximums, respectively.

 Each of these estimates allows us to model different scenarios and account for uncertainty in new student generation in the Monte Carlo simulations.

 Similar to the survival rates, the choice of aggregation method can be informed by the stability of generation rates over time and the presence of any external factors.
 Empirically, this choice often has limited impact on aggregate district projections, though school-level results can be more sensitive.
 Consider running a small sensitivity check comparing a simple average, a recent-year weight, and a regression-based forecast to verify stability for your data.

 ## Monte Carlo Simulations

 With the survival and generation tables prepared, the next step is to run the Monte Carlo simulations.

 Using survival and generation rates, the simulations will project future enrollment for each grade and school.
-We will run the simulations for a specified number of iterations (e.g., 10,000),
-and in each iteration, we will randomly sample the survival rates and generation rates from their respective distributions (using the average and standard deviation calculated in the previous steps).
+We will run the simulations for a specified number of iterations (e.g., 10,000), and in each iteration, we will randomly sample the survival rates and generation rates from their respective distributions (using the average and standard deviation calculated in the previous steps).

 The example below illustrates how to perform two-year Monte Carlo simulations.
 The first part simulates survival and generation rates for year 1 and year 2.
 The second part combines these separate simulations into a final simulation at the district or school level.
-Adding more simulation and projection steps allows us to extend the code to simulate over two years of projections if needed.
+Adding more simulation and projection steps allows us to extend the code to simulate over two years of projections if needed.[^6]

-**Note on reproducibility**: the simulation uses a pseudorandom seed (for example, `setseed(20260209)`) to make draws reproducible.
-Different seeds will produce different simulated draws; when auditing sensitivity,
-run the full simulation across several seeds or report results aggregated across multiple seeds to ensure results are not driven by a single random draw.
+[^6]: **Note on reproducibility**: the simulation uses a pseudorandom seed (for example, `setseed(20260209)`) to make draws reproducible.
+Different seeds will produce different simulated draws; when auditing sensitivity, run the full simulation across several seeds or report results aggregated across multiple seeds to ensure results are not driven by a single random draw.

 ```sql {title="Running Monte Carlo Simulations"}
 create or replace temp table monte_carlo as